Turning pain into joy: Family's light display honors late daughter

-CUMBERLAND COUNTY, Pa. — A Cumberland Family is turning pain into holiday joy, after losing on of their greatest gifts, their 9-year-old daughter, to cancer.
+CUMBERLAND COUNTY, Pa. — A Cumberland County family is turning pain into holiday joy, after losing one of their greatest gifts, their 9-year-old daughter, to cancer.

 Between the inflatable Snoopy, Ralphy, even the jolly old man himself, it's hard not to see the light on Europeana Circle in Camp Hill.